MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 - Reduces the time exposed to security risks and change windows, and easier patch orchestration with Azure Update Manager.

 >[!IMPORTANT]
->Hotpatch is available for a free trial period, but after the period ends, you must enter one of the following pricing plans: <!--Get links for pricing plans.--->
+>Hotpatch for Azure-Arc enabled servers is available for a free trial period, but after the period ends, you must enter one of the following pricing plans: <!--Get links for pricing plans.--->

 ## Supported platforms